nagpurtechies/reactjs-workshop/README.md

 # Nagpur Techies ReactJS Workshop

-This repository is the code used in the hands-on workshop for ReactJS conducted at Nagpur Techies 23 July 2017 meetup conducted by @tusharvjoshi
+This repository is the code used in the hands-on workshop for ReactJS conducted at Nagpur Techies 23 July 2017 meetup conducted by [Tushar Joshi @tusharvjoshi](https://github.com/tusharvjoshi)

 If you haven't already joined, please join our [Facebook group](https://www.facebook.com/groups/nagpurtechies/), [Slack team](https://nagpur-techies-slack.herokuapp.com/) and [Meetup group](https://www.meetup.com/Nagpur-Techies)